When the Past Won’t Stay in the Past: Understanding Trauma and Healing

 Relationships in the 21st century are shaped by love, technology, attachment, trauma, culture, and the deep human need for emotional safety.
 In this article, I explore how modern psychotherapy approaches such as EFCT, IFS and trauma-informed care can help individuals, couples, and families understand their relational patterns, heal emotional wounds, and move toward deeper connection, repair, and compassion.

 Addiction is often connected to deeper experiences of suffering, shame, trauma, and spiritual struggle.
-This article explores a compassionate, spiritually integrated approach to recovery — one that honours the whole person and makes space for meaning, dignity, healing, and hope.
+This article explores a compassionate, whole person integrated approach to recovery — one that honours the whole person and makes space for meaning, dignity, healing, and hope.

 When Healing Begins: Creating Space for Your Story